isomerpages/moe-dunmansec/_sec-1-registration/Frequently Asked Questions (FAQs).md

 of appealing for secondary school transfer based on non-medical reasons.</p>
 </li>
 <li>
-<p>The deadline for the submission of appeals will be on&nbsp;<strong>24 December 2024</strong>,
+<p>The deadline for the submission of appeals will be on&nbsp;<strong>23 December 2024</strong>, <strong>5:00 p.m</strong>.
-12pm.
-Late submission will not be allowed.</p>
+Late submissions will not be allowed.</p>
 </li>
 <li>
-<p>School will not disclose reasons for selection/ non-selection of students.</p>
+<p>The school will not disclose reasons for selection/ non-selection of students.</p>
 </li>
 <li>
-<p>Students, with pending appeals, should still report to the posted secondary
+<p>Students with pending appeals should still report to the posted secondary
 school on 2 January 2025.</p>
 </li>
 <li>